ericabgraboyes/CryptoClustering/README.md

     <li> Cluster Cryptocurrencies with K-means Using the PCA Data </li>
 </ol>

+For the purpose of the activity I set the random_state = 0 so that results could be replicated by others

 ### Prepare Data :
 Load [crypto_currency_data](/Resources/crypto_market_data.csv) to a Pandas DF and plot the dataset before transforming
 <img src = "https://github.com/ericabgraboyes/CryptoClustering/blob/main/Images/Raw_Data.png" alt = "Inital Data Plot">